What is a PA?

 What does the future look like?

-Physician assistants are listed as the seventh fastest growing profession in the United States per the U.S. Bureau of Labor Statistics.
-They estimate an additional 29,000 PAs will be needed by 2018.
-A recent report in Money Magazine listed the PA profession as the third most desirable profession in the U.S. Data from the American Academy of Physician Assistants' 2015 Annual Survey lists the average annual salary for all PAs to be approximately $94,000.
+Physician assistants are listed as the fifth fastest growing profession in the United States according to the U.S. Bureau of Labor Statistics.
+They estimate an additional 39,700 PAs will be needed by 2026.
+The PA profession is number three in U.S. News’ top 10 jobs of 2017.
+Data from the American Academy of Physician Assistants' 2017 Salary Report lists the national median salary for all PAs to be approximately $102,000.

 To learn more about the field of Physician Assistant Studies, visit the American Academy of Physician Assistants.